yonasBSD/ternfs/README.md

     * TCP bincode req/resp
     * extremely dumb, the only state is the blobs themselves
     * its entire job is efficiently streaming blobs of data from disks into TCP connections
-    * communicates with shuckle to register itself and to update information about free space, number of blocks, etc.
+    * communicates with registry to register itself and to update information about free space, number of blocks, etc.
 * **clients**, these all talk to all of the servers
   * **cli**
     * `terncli`, Go binary